abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/2-Algorithms.md

 - Any comparison-based sorting algorithm which is not stable by nature can be modified to be stable by changing the key comparison operation. so that the comparison of two keys considers position as a factor for objects with equal keys.

-- Where stable sorting algorithms are useful?
+- When are stable sorting algorithms useful?

   - When we want to sort objects by multiple attributes
   - Consider the following dataset of Student Names and their respective class sections: